-MONEY AND VALUABLES: Students should take cash, some host country currency (for use before finding somewhere to exchange money), and a debit or a credit card.
+MONEY AND VALUABLES: Students should take traveler's checks, cash, some host country currency (for use before finding somewhere to exchange money), and a debit or a credit card.
 ATMs are widely available in most large cities.
 When traveling to more remote areas, take local currency.
 Some debit and credit cards have an automatic restriction on international transactions.
 Check with your bank or credit card company before you depart.

-- Do not carry large amounts of cash with you; use a debit card and major credit cards instead. - Inform your bank or credit card company that you will be abroad so they do not block purchases. - Make photocopies of credit and debit cards along with other essential documents: take one set of copies abroad and leave one set with someone at home. - Carefully guard your passport, visas, and other documents.
+- Do not carry large amounts of cash with you; use a debit card and major credit cards instead. - · Inform your bank or credit card company that you will be abroad so they do not block purchases. - Make photocopies of credit and debit cards along with other essential documents: take one set of copies abroad and leave one set with someone at home. - Do not rely on traveler's checks since not all businesses accept them.
+Use them as a supplement to cash, credit and debit cards. - · Carefully guard your passport, visas, and other documents.
 Keep the originals secured in your room, and carry the photocopies with you, unless local law requires otherwise. - When traveling, utilize a money belt that can be worn underneath your clothing.
 Purses and bags can easily be cut or ripped from your shoulder by thieves, possibly causing injury in the process.